fbpx

 1. Queen of the Night tulip

-Naturally, we have to start our list off with a classic black tulip variety.
-This tulip is known for its length and dark purple color.
 The Queen Of The Night typically blooms mid to late spring and has earned its name via its regal, dark color.
 With plenty of sunlight and water, this tulip can grow between 28-30” tall and is certain to add a bit of an edge to your flower garden.
-You’ll see it’s definitely the queen of the black tulip family!

 2. Black Parrot tulip

 The Black Parrot Tulip is one of the late bloomers of the black tulip family, typically blooming in late spring and growing between 20-22” in height.
-This is one of the sassiest types of tulips, paired with its dark, purple hues and flared edges.
-If you’re wanting to add a unique touch to your flower garden this upcoming spring, these tulips are something you definitely want to check out.
+This is one of the sassiest types of tulips, paired with its dark purple hues and flared edges.

 3. Black Hero tulip

-These elegant, plum-black tulips are beautiful in shape, color, and size, perfect to cut and use as a centerpiece on your dining room table.
+The Black Hero tulip is an elegant, plum-black variety that’s beautiful in shape, color, and size, perfect to cut and use as a centerpiece on your dining room table.
 The way their petals gracefully fold over each other, giving the blossom a bowl shape, is nothing short of magnificent.
 These black tulips bloom in late spring and grow between 20-24” in height.

 4. Ronaldo tulip

-Ronaldo black tulips are decadent and radiant, growing in mid-spring anywhere from 14-18” in height.
-They tend to have a bit of a reddish hue, adding a spark of interest that makes them pop in any flower bed.
-Add a few of these to your garden and watch everyone “ooh” and “ahh” at these beauties.
-Make sure to plant them in a spot where they can get lots of sunlight!
+Ronaldo black tulips are decadent and radiant, growing in height in mid-spring from 14-18”.
+They tend to have a bit of a reddish hue, adding a spark of interest that makes them pop in a flower bed.

 5. Vincent Van Gogh tulip